 Project Manager – Scaling up Agroecology

 Ingrid joined the World Future Council in 2010.
-Having worked in the non-profit sector for more than a decade, Ingrid has acquired a broad range of skills that include project development and management, policy research, budget and event management, media and communications, advocacy, staff supervision and team-building, publishing, multi-stakeholder partnerships, networking, fundraising and much more.
+Having worked in the non-profit sector for more than 15 years, Ingrid has acquired a broad range of skills that include project development and management, policy research, budget and event management, media and communications, advocacy, staff supervision and team-building, publishing, cooperation with international organizations, multi-stakeholder partnerships, networking, fundraising and much more.

-Ingrid manages currently our project „Scaling up Agroecology in the Himalayas“, which is focusing on how policy environments can better enable the scale up of agroecology and regenerative food systems – a project we carry out in partnership with IFOAM – Organics International.
-Until June 2022 she was our project manager of the Future Policy Award, which highlights exemplary laws and policies, in order to speed up policy action.
-In 2020/21, the international prize focused on inspiring and effective policies protecting people and the environment from hazardous chemicals.
-Previously, the Award highlighted outstanding policies empowering youth (2019), policies creating enabling environments for agroecology (2018), and policies combating desertification (2017).
+Ingrid manages currently our project „Scaling up Agroecology in the Himalayas“,in partnership with IFOAM – Organics International, that has the vision to facilitate in close cooperation with local stakeholders the development of a comprehensive Roadmap for Sustainable Food Systems for the Himalayan region, with a particular focus on Bhutan, India and Nepal (with BMZ and IFAD).
+Until June 2022 she was our project manager of the Future Policy Award, our Oscar for best policies, which highlights exemplary laws and policies, in order to speed up policy action.
+In 2020/21, the international prize focused on inspiring and effective policies protecting people and the environment from hazardous chemicals (with SAICM, UNEP, UNITAR).
+Previously, the Award highlighted outstanding policies empowering youth (2019, with UNDP, ILO, IPU), policies creating enabling environments for agroecology (2018, with FAO), and policies combating desertification (2017, with UNCCD).
 In the past Ingrid has coordinated our Geneva Liaison Office and co-led the Zero Project, a global initiative to implement the UN Convention on the Rights of Persons with Disabilities.

-Before joining the World Future Council, Ingrid worked at the UNESCO Chair for Religious Pluralism and Peace in Bologna, Italy, and collaborated with the late Professor Pier Cesare Bori, Chair of Human Rights and Moral Philosophy, University of Bologna.
+Before joining the World Future Council, Ingrid worked at the UNESCO Chair for Religious Pluralism and Peace in Bologna, Italy, and collaborated with the late Professor Pier Cesare Bori (✝), the then Chair of Human Rights and Moral Philosophy, University of Bologna.
 She holds a Master’s Degree (with honours) in International Relations at Bologna University.
 Ingrid is married and mother of twins.